TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Abstract

 \section{Abstract}

-Recently, Large Multimodal Models (LMMs) have made significant progress in video question-answering using a frame-wise approach by leveraging large-scale, image-based pretraining in a zero-shot manner.
-While image-based methods for videos have shown impressive performance, a current limitation is that they often overlook how key timestamps are selected and cannot adjust when incorrect timestamps are identified.
-Moreover, they are unable to extract details relevant to the question, instead providing general descriptions of the frame.
-To overcome this, we design a multi-LMM agent framework that travels along the video, iteratively collecting relevant information from keyframes through interactive question-asking until there is sufficient information to answer the question.
-Specifically, we propose \textit{TraveLER}, a model that can create a plan to ``\textbf{Trave}rse'' through the video, ask questions about individual frames to ``\textbf{L}ocate'' and store key information, and then ``\textbf{E}valuate'' if there is enough information to answer the question.
+Recently, image-based Large Multimodal Models (LMMs) have made significant progress in video question-answering (VideoQA) using a frame-wise approach by leveraging large-scale pretraining in a zero-shot manner.
+Nevertheless, these models need to be capable of finding relevant information, extracting it, and answering the question simultaneously.
+Currently, existing methods perform all of these steps in a single pass without being able to adapt if insufficient or incorrect information is collected.
+To overcome this, we introduce a modular multi-LMM agent framework based on several agents with different roles, instructed by a Planner agent that updates its instructions using shared feedback from the other agents.
+Specifically, we propose \textit{TraveLER}, a method that can create a plan to ``\textbf{Trave}rse'' through the video, ask questions about individual frames to ``\textbf{L}ocate'' and store key information, and then ``\textbf{E}valuate'' if there is enough information to answer the question.
 Finally, if there is not enough information, our method is able to ``\textbf{R}eplan'' based on its collected knowledge.
-Through extensive experiments, we find that the proposed \textit{TraveLER} approach improves performance on several video question-answering benchmarks, such as NExT-QA, STAR, and Perception Test, without the need to fine-tune on specific datasets.
+Through extensive experiments, we find that the proposed \textit{TraveLER} approach improves performance on several VideoQA benchmarks without the need to fine-tune on specific datasets.
+Our code is available at \href{https://github.com/traveler-framework/TraveLER}{https://github.com/traveler-framework/TraveLER}.